For systems with buffer pools in the multi-gigabyte range,

 When the InnoDB buffer pool is large, many data requests can be satisfied by retrieving from memory.
 You might encounter bottlenecks from multiple threads trying to access the buffer pool at once.
-Starting in InnoDB 1.1 and MySQL 5.5, you can enable multiple buffer pools to minimize this contention.
+You can enable multiple buffer pools to minimize this contention.
 Each page that is stored in or read from the buffer pool is assigned to one of the buffer pools randomly, using a hashing function.
 Each buffer pool manages its own free lists, flush lists, LRUs, and all other data structures connected to a buffer pool, and is protected by its own buffer pool mutex.

 option to a value greater than 1 (the default) up to 64 (the

 maximum).
 This option takes effect only when you set the